stacks-archive/blockstack-react-native/README.md

 The repository also contains [a playground](example-react-native) for developing the above mentioned component (using a native module for Blockstack with the Blockstack Android SDK in the example)

+## Usage

+Before you can play around with this SDK, you must first ensure react native is properly set up.
+Follow Facebook's official getting started guide here: https://facebook.github.io/react-native/docs/getting-started.html

+Once that is complete, move on to the platform specific instructions below.

+## Usage (iOS)

+1. Clone this repo.
+2. Open a terminal on your desktop.
+3. In the terminal, navigate to the  `example-sdk-module` directory.
+4. Run `npm install`
+5. In the terminal, navigate to the `example-sdk-module/ios` directory.
+6. Run `pod install`
+7. Open `example-sdk-module/ios/example-sdk-module.xcworkspace` in XCode.
+    * The files under the `BlockstackSDK` folder are the React Native Blockstack component.
+    * The rest of the project is a standard Objective-C iOS project, as created by the react native CLI's project generator.
+8. In the terminal, navigate to the  `example-sdk-module` directory.
+9. Run `react-native run-ios`
+    * Alternatively, you can run the iOS project directly from XCode.

+Note: The user interface and relevant logic is defined as part of `example-sdk-module/App.js`.
+Modify this file to change the app.

 ## Usage (Android)

 1. Clone this repo